 Candidates in the ACE M.Ed.
 Program are enrolled in a post-baccalaureate program leading to an initial license in the state of Indiana.
 This initial license will include at least one developmental level setting [i.e., elementary (K-6), middle school (5-9), or high school (5-12)] and at least one content area (i.e., mathematics, science, social studies, historical perspectives, geographical perspectives, economics, government and citizenship, psychology, sociology, life science, physical science, chemistry, physics, earth/space science, English-language arts, or elementary generalist).
 Candidates are placed in a licensure "track," (e.g., middle school math), based on a review of their undergraduate transcripts.
 Undergraduate coursework must align with the Indiana Content Standards for Educators (2010) to provide evidence of content competency in addition to the successful completion of the commensurate Praxis Subject Assessment (as described above).
 Please note that candidates who graduated in Theology and will be teaching Religion are not eligible for a license given this field is not a licensable area.
-If a candidate has enough content in another field, they may be able to teach one section of such content and be licensed in that area.
-This will be evaluated on a case-by-case basis and interested candidates should consult with the Director of Professional Standards.
+If Theology majors have enough content in another field, they may be licensable if they teach more than 50% in a licensable content area, take the appropriate content methods courses, and pass the required Praxis licensure exams.
+This will be evaluated on a case-by-case basis, and interested candidates should consult with the Director of Professional Standards.

 Within the first few weeks after admission to the program, each ACE pre-service teacher is informed of the eligible Indiana license.
-Many ACE candidates do not intend to teach in Indiana; therefore, procedures regarding other states will be available.
+Many ACE candidates do not intend to teach in Indiana; therefore, contact information for licensing analysts in other states will be available.
 The program seeks to ensure all candidates could qualify to teach should they wish to continue in the profession.
 ACE candidates are required to pass the Praxis Subject Assessment in the content area prior to arriving for the first summer to demonstrate competency as described above (see section 3.6.3).

-It is highly recommended that an ACE candidate obtain the Indiana license before seeking a license in another state, because the training was received through an Indiana institution.
-Furthermore, given program requirements, all of the Indiana licensure requirements will be fulfilled prior to graduation making this process efficient.
+It is highly recommended that an ACE candidate obtain the Indiana license before seeking a license in another state because their training was received through an Indiana institution.
+Furthermore, given program requirements, all of the Indiana licensure requirements will be fulfilled prior to graduation, making this process efficient.
 Please refer to the individual state Department of Education websites to determine which exams are required for additional states of interest.

 In Indiana, an initial license is valid for two years and may be renewed twice if the teacher is not teaching in Indiana.
-Licenses in other states may vary in the length of time.
+The timeframe for initial licenses may vary in other states.
 Generally, additional coursework or professional experiences are required for renewal of the license.